 Target is a student against whom bullying, cyber-bullying, or retaliation has been perpetrated.

-Bullying is prohibited on school grounds, property, areas immediately adjacent to the school grounds, at school-sponsored or school related activities, functions or programs whether on or off school grounds, on school buses, vans or other vehicles, or through the use of technology or an electronic device (cyberbullying).
+Bullying is prohibited on school grounds, property, areas immediately adjacent to the school grounds, at school-sponsored or school related activities, functions, or programs whether on or off school grounds, on school buses, vans or other vehicles, or through the use of technology or an electronic device (cyberbullying).
 Retaliation against a person who reports bullying, provides information during an investigation of bullying, or witnesses or has reliable information about bullying is also prohibited.

 Bullying is also prohibited at a location, activity, function or program that is not school-related or through the use of technology or an electronic device (cyberbullying), if the act or acts in question create a hostile environment at school for the target, infringe on the rights of the target at school, or materially and substantially disrupt the education process or the safe and orderly operation of the School.

 All staff members are required to report any bullying they see or learn about.
 Administrators will promptly and reasonably investigate all allegations of bullying.
-The Advisors or Residential Program Coordinators will be responsible for handling all initial complaints alleging bullying.
+The Advisors or Education and/or Residential Program Coordinators will be responsible for handling all initial complaints alleging bullying.
 These initial complaints would then be reported to the Administrative Team.
 Retaliation against a person who reports bullying, who provides information during an investigation, or who is a witness to or has reliable information about bullying, is prohibited.

 The Riverview School Bullying Prevention and Intervention Plan, set forth below, is published in response to the Massachusetts Law Against Bullying and is an integral part of our effort to promote learning and to prevent behavior that can impede the learning process.
-Riverview’s plan spells out the school’s comprehensive approach to addressing bullying, cyber-bullying and retaliation.
+Riverview’s plan spells out the school’s comprehensive approach to addressing bullying, cyber-bullying, and retaliation.

 This plan is consistent with broader protections at Riverview against discrimination, harassment, bullying, and retaliation that appear in our Student/Parent Handbook and the Personnel Handbook.

 As a school for students with special needs (complex language, learning and cognitive disabilities), we recognize that our students may be more vulnerable to becoming targets of teasing or bullying.
 Additionally, certain students may be more vulnerable to becoming a target of bullying based on actual or perceived differentiating characteristics, including race, color, religion, ancestry, national origin, sex, socioeconomic status, homelessness, academic status, gender identity or expression, physical appearance, pregnant or parenting status, sexual orientation, mental, physical, developmental or sensory disability, or by association with a person who has or is perceived to have one or more of these characteristics.
-We will use the proactive measures outlined to create a safe supportive environment and to provide all of our students with the skills, knowledge and strategies to prevent or respond to bullying or teasing.
+We will use the proactive measures outlined to create a safe supportive environment and to provide all students with the skills, knowledge and strategies to prevent or respond to bullying or teasing.

 It is also important to acknowledge that Riverview students, due to cognitive, social, and language challenges, may unintentionally hurt or offend others.
 There is, in many cases, no malicious intent to these behaviors or remarks, which are oftentimes a result of lack of understanding of social conventions or limited experience with interpersonal relationships.
 While such incidents do not constitute bullying, every effort will be made to provide supports, instruction, and guidance in helping the student(s) involved to resolve such conflicts and find more acceptable manners of interacting.